 Check out the September issue of Point magazine to read more about how Andy and Irida Morisseau are sharing Jesus with Muslims through children’s summer camps.

-Andy Morisseau, Converge missionary, Macedonia
+Andy Morisseau, Converge global worker, Macedonia